How to Create Section 508 Compliant and Accessible PDFs in C# with IronPDF

 Input PDF

-This example uses benefits-summary.pdf, a benefits document that needs both accessibility conversion and explicit language tagging for proper screen reader pronunciation.
+This example uses benefits-summary.pdf, a benefits document that needs accessibility conversion with the language preserved from its original HTML source.

-The code loads the PDF and passes NaturalLanguages.English as the second parameter to SaveAsPdfUA().
-This embeds the language identifier in the PDF structure, ensuring screen readers use correct English pronunciation rules.
+The code loads the PDF and calls SaveAsPdfUA() to convert it.
+The language specification from the original HTML lang attribute is preserved in the PDF/UA structure, ensuring screen readers use correct pronunciation rules.

 PdfDocument pdf = PdfDocument.FromFile(inputPath);